owenhaworth/Statistical-Data-Analysis/README.md

 ## How to View

-Click the link below to open the HTML file via **GitHub Pages**.
-No GitHub account is required — the HTML behaves like a standard webpage.
+Click the link below to open the HTML file via GitHub Pages.
+You do not need GitHub to view the files; they will open in your browser like a regular website.

 **→ _[Insert GitHub Pages link here]_**